-It is necessary to stir the electrolyte well, in order for these observa-
+It is necessary to stir the electrolyte well, in order for these observations to be reliable.

-If the discharge has taken place at a high rate, the cell must stand for tions to be reliable. an hour or more before the electrolyte will completely diffuse so that the density readings are correct.
+If the discharge has taken place at a high rate, the cell must stand for an hour or more before the electrolyte will completely diffuse so that the density readings are correct.

-FIG. 1.127.-Electric Storage Battery Co., arc lead burning outfit.
-In assembling a storage battery element, a negative plate is laid down with a separator on it, then a positive plate, separator, negative plate, etc. The plates are so placed that all the lugs of the negative plates are on one side and all the lugs of the negative plates are on the other side, strip, consisting of flat strips of lead or lead alloy, having rectangular openings in it of A strip, consisting of flat strips of the negative plates, these openings being the same dimensions as the cross section of the lugs of the plate lugs of the positive plates, and a similar strap is placed over the lugs of the negative plates.
+PIG.
+1.127.-Electric Storage Battery Co., arc lead burning outfit.
+In assembling a storage battery element, a negative plate is laid down with a separator on it, then a positive plate, separator, negative plate, etc. The plates are so placed that all the lugs of the positive plates are on one side and all the lugs of the negative plates are on the other side.
+A strip, consisting of flat strips of lead or lead alloy, having rectangular openings in it of the same dimensions as the cross section of the lug of the plate, these openings being spaced to register with the lugs, is then placed over the plate lugs of the positive plates, and a similar strap is placed over the lugs of the negative plates.
 The lugs are then burned into integral union with the straps.